Carol Moseley Braun: Positions on issues

+Campaign operations

 Moseley Braun's campaign strategy had placed an emphasis on hopes of performing well in the South Carolina primary.
 With that primary's traditionally sizable black electorate, it was seen to be a likely test of black enthusiasm for her candidacy.
 Moseley Braun was one of only two major black contenders for the Democratic nomination in 2004, with the other being Al Sharpton.
 Moseley Braun was also the only significant female candidate running in the 2004 Democratic Party presidential primaries.
 Moseley Braun's campaign would ultimately end up focusing their efforts on the African-American and female vote, which they regarded to be her base of support.

 Moseley Braun's campaign struggled to raise funds.
 In the first three months of 2003, she raised only $72,450 for her candidacy, less than any other notable contenders in the Democratic primary.
 As a consequence, she had very few professional campaign staffers.
 Her campaign was instead largely run by a small number of volunteers.
 It took until July 1, 2003, for her campaign to hire a formal campaign manager.
 As the race developed, she continued to trail the other candidates in terms of fundraising.
 By July 2003, she had only raised $214,000, continuing to be lowest-performing of the nine major Democratic contenders in terms of fundraising.
 By November 2003, she had only raised $342,518.
 In total, her campaign would ultimately raise just under $600,000.

 In mid-November 2003, Moseley Braun hired Patricia Ireland to serve as her campaign's new manager.

 Moseley Braun never performed higher than single-digit numbers in polls for the primaries.
 Moseley Braun also failed to qualify for the ballot in a number of the scheduled state primaries and caucuses.
 On January 15, 2004, two days after a disappointing third place showing in the D.C. primary and four days before the Iowa caucuses, Moseley Braun dropped out of the race and endorsed Howard Dean's candidacy.
 Shortly before Moseley Braun withdrew, her own campaign manager, Patricia Ireland, had publicly conceded that she no longer believed Moseley Braun stood any chance of capturing the Democratic nomination.
 Upon her departure from the race, Ron Fournier of the Associated Press wrote that, "she leaves the race after having made no impact on it, except for some bright moments in the presidential debates".